Lymantria dispar outbreaks may be contained with the help of a little fungus

 With high levels of Entomophaga-infected caterpillars seen this season, it is not likely to be as big a problem next year and even better the year after that.
 Spraying on a large scale is not warranted unless scouting has determined the need.

-Left/top: Hundreds of gypsy moth egg masses seen here on a Beech tree in April 2018.
+Left/top: Hundreds of Lymantria dispar egg masses seen here on a Beech tree in April 2018.
 Right/bottom: The same Beech tree in June 2018.
 Photos by Rebecca Finneran, MSU Extension.